Yramirez4151/DS_Final_Project/README.md

 ### Actions

--Add traffic police in busy areas to maintain traffic order.
+- Add traffic police in busy areas to maintain traffic order.

--Based on our findings, car crashes happened more during normal weekdays compare with the total number of crashes on weekends, therefore we can change the timing of traffic lights to accommodate to different volume of traffic according to traffic conditions during weekdays and weekends.
+- Based on our findings, car crashes happened more during normal weekdays compare with the total number of crashes on weekends, therefore we can change the timing of traffic lights to accommodate to different volume of traffic according to traffic conditions during weekdays and weekends.

--Send drivers real time notifications about traffic volume and conditions and ask them to be cautious during busy hours through radio or maps.
+- Send drivers real time notifications about traffic volume and conditions and ask them to be cautious during busy hours through radio or maps.

 ### LINK TO CODE